LIS 415: Information Organization

 • What attributes are common?

-• How are surrogate records made available to users via access points?
+• How are metadata records made available to users via access points?

 • How do access points affect collocation?